siddgood/podcast-recommendation-engine/README.md

 ```

 #### 3. GloVe Embedding + Cosine Similarity
-Developed by Stanford researchers, the GloVe embedding method attempts to capture semantic meaning in a vector space.
-In short, consider the canonical example:
+Developed by Stanford researchers, the [GloVe](https://nlp.stanford.edu/projects/glove/) embedding method attempts to capture semantic meaning in a vector space.
+In short, consider the ubiquitous [example](https://www.technologyreview.com/s/541356/king-man-woman-queen-the-marvelous-mathematics-of-computational-linguistics/):

 *king - man + woman = queen*

-GloVe is very similar to how Word2Vec (which is another embedding method that precedes GloVe), but was built fundamentally different.
+GloVe is very similar to Word2Vec (which is another embedding method that precedes GloVe), but was built fundamentally different.
 GloVe (and Word2Vec) is much too long to explain, so I will reference the resources I used to learn about the two:

   * [GloVe](https://mlexplained.com/2018/04/29/paper-dissected-glove-global-vectors-for-word-representation-explained/)
   * [Word2Vec](https://towardsdatascience.com/introduction-to-word-embedding-and-word2vec-652d0c2060fa)